gdalmaso96/PepperPotCheck/README.md

 -- 26.10.2022 --
 The fit to centroid only excluding COBRA data is not too bad.
 Vertical profiles seem reasonable, main issues arise on the horizontal.
 The SSL magnet might have had different settings for MEG and Mu3e.
 I'm running on MEG only data both the centroid only fit and the fit to the momentum distribution.
 A different center in the horizontal might explain the tendency to go to higher momenta: with a lower focusing the distribution becomes broader.

+-- 27.19.2022 --
+Might have realized the issue: it could be that the mismodeling of the center in the horizontal profiles is due to the lack of a pepperpot point close to the horizontal peak.
+The idea is to let the parametrization of the slices be part of the BeamData settings and add a method that samples the phase space by adding a slice.
+Still need to figure out wheather it is worth it or not to create a TGraph2D with python and then sample with the usual sampler or to prefer to sample it at python level again.
+This would bring 6 more parameters (added slice parametrization).

+This is probably the reason why higher momenta are favored by the likelihood: a higher momentum results in lower deviation from the quadrupolar fields and therefore more particles at the horizontal center.